cheesecakeftw/quantum/index.markdown

 QFT \mid x \rangle = \frac{1}{\sqrt{2^n}} \sum_{y=0}^{2^n - 1} e^{\frac{2\pi i x y}{2^n}} \mid y \rangle
 $$

+Lastly, let us consider the time complexity of the Quantum Fourier Transform.
+In the quantum circuit for the nn-qubit Fourier transform, each qubit $$k$$ (for $$k=1\ldots,n$$) is first acted on by a single Hadamard gate and then by a sequence of controlled-phase rotations controlled by that qubit and targeting each of the remaining $$(n−k)$$ qubits.
+Thus, qubit 1 requires one Hadamard plus (n−1)(n−1) controlled-phase gates, qubit 2 requires one Hadamard plus $$(n−2)$$ controlled-phase gates, and so on down to the last qubit, which needs only a Hadamard.
+Summing these gate we get

+$$
+[1 + (n - 1)] + [1 + (n - 2)] + \cdots + [1 + 0] = n + (n - 1) + \cdots + 1 = \frac{n(n + 1)}{2} = O(n^2).
+$$

+This shows that the time complexity is proportional to $$n^2$$ which is a quadratic polynomial of the number of qubits.
+Since the time complexity of the QFT is in polynomial time it is a smaller time complexity than the classical Fourier transform which is exponential.

 ## Shor's Algorithm

+[Shor's Algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) is an algorithm used to find the prime factors of an integer.
+But why is this algorithm so famous in quantum computing?
+This algorithm has compelling applications such as cracking the most used encryption protocol, [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem), which functions on the assumption that the prime factors of an integer can't be found.
+This algorithm has evidence of super-polynomial speedup compared to the best known classical algorithms.
+However, as of right now our quantum computers aren't advanced enough to factor numbers of practical significance because of a lack of qubits.
+Also, the noise in quantum circuits requires additional qubits for quantum error correction adding to the impracticality of the algorithm right now.

+Before we get into the math behind the algorithm, lets discuss the time complexity of Shor's Algorithm.
+To factor an integer $$N$$ on a quantum computer, Shor's algorithm runs in polynomial time.
+To be specific, it takes quantum gates of order $$O((\log N)^2 (\log \log N)(\log \log \log N))$$ using fast multiplication.
+However, we can achieve  $$O((\log N)^2 (\log \log N))$$ using the asymptomatically fastest multiplication algorithm.
+These are both significantly faster time complexities than the most efficient classical factoring algorithm, the general number sieve, which works in exponential time $$ O( e^{1.9 (\log N)^{1/3} (\log \log N)^{2/3}})$$.
+As $$N$$ increases exponential time algorithms slow down much much faster than polynomial time algorithms.